 Write up a one-page plan with numbers outlining the uses of the funds.
 If this is an exit strategy from a day job, you need to account for living expenses including loan repayment for three to six months.
 A good rule of thumb to follow: consider what sum is needed to make the money you need, and double it.

 If this money is to fund the business, then create a cash flow for the business.
-If you are unsure how to this check out Business Owner’s Compendium.
+If you are unsure how to this Business Owner’s Compendium

 Step 2: Review your plan and the 401K Plan